adhitisolanki2912/FUTURE_TrackCode_TaskNumber/Task_01/README.md

-# Task 1
-Business Sales Dashboard from E-Commerce Dats
+# Task 1:Business Sales Dashboard from E-Commerce Dats
 ## Task Description
 The objective of this task is to analyze e-commerce sales data to identify best-selling products, sales trends, and high-revenue categories.
 The analysis is performed using Power BI to create an interactive business sales dashboard that helps stakeholders make data-driven decisions.
 ## Approach